BitPoet/WireCachePoetRedis/README.md

 module.
 Not every caching strategy fits every application.

 ## Usage
-Install the module and configure the connection to your Redis instance.
+Install *WireCache Module for Redis* and configure the connection to your Redis instance.

 WireCachePoetRedis supports
 - TCP connections